Tannaka duality for enhanced triangulated categories II: $t$-structures and homotopy types: Background from

 \begin{definition} Let $\C_{\dg}(C)$ be the dg category of right $C$-comodules in cochain complexes over $k$.
-Write $\C(C)$ for the underlying category $\z^0\C_{\dg}(C)$ of right $C$-comodules in cochain complexes, and $\cD(\C)$ for the homotopy category given by formally inverting quasi-isomorphisms. \end{definition}
+Write $\C(C)$ for the underlying category $\z^0\C_{\dg}(C)$ of right $C$-comodules in cochain complexes, and $\cD(\C)$ for the homotopy category given by formally inverting quasi-isomorphisms.
+We then write $\cD_{\dg}(C)$ for the full dg subcategory of $\C_{\dg}(C)$ on fibrant objects, for model structure ``of the first kind'' described in \cite[Remark 8.2]{positselskiDerivedCategories}. \end{definition}

-\begin{proposition} There is a closed model structure on $\C(C)$ in which weak equivalences are quasi-isomorphisms and cofibrations are injections.
-Fibrations are surjections with kernel $K$ such that \begin{enumerate} \item the graded module $K^{\#}$ underlying $K$ is injective as a comodule over the graded coalgebra $C^{\#}$ underlying $C$, and \item for all acyclic $N$, $\HHom_C(N,K)$ is acyclic. \end{enumerate} \end{proposition} \begin{proof} This is described in \cite[Remark 8.2]{positselskiDerivedCategories}, as the model structure ``of the first kind''.
-For ease of reference, we summarise the arguments here.

-As in \cite[Theorem 8.1]{positselskiDerivedCategories}, the lifting properties follow from the statement that $\HHom_C(E,I) \simeq 0$ whenever $I$ is fibrant and either $E$ or $I$ is acyclic.
-For $E$, this is tautologous.
-For $I$, note that the identity morphism in $\HHom_C(I,I)$ is then a coboundary, so we have a contracting homotopy $h$ with $[d,h]=\id$, implying that $\HHom_C(E,I) \simeq 0$ for all $E$.